bespoke-inc/bespoke-public-talks/README.md

 # bespoke-public-snippets
-Code samples used in public materials like presentations.
+Code samples used in Bespoke's public materials like presentations.